 Cigars aren’t That Bad

 People who smoke the occasional cigar aren’t going to have that many problems with an insurance company.
-Do you enjoy a cigar during a special occasion a few times per year?
+Do you enjoy a cigar on a special occasion a few times per year?
 If so, you have nothing to worry about.
-Other factors will be determining for the cost of life insurance.
+Other factors will be determining the cost of life insurance.